The AI trap most organisations fall Into: How to blend human wisdom with AI power

 ✅ Our patient referral duplication mitigation

-Before: On an average day, 57 patient referrals checked.
+Before: On an average day, 57 patient referrals were checked.
 30-50 minute average response to check for duplications across four systems

 After: Improved average of 179 patient referrals checks.
 15-20 minute average human oversight response to check duplications.
-Four systems now aggregating into one system.
+Four systems are now aggregating into one system.
 Reduced from 100% to 40% of patient referral cases

 Accuracy: Improved from 57% to 92% with zero critical errors.